chrisant996/clink/docs/clink.md

 `color.interact`             | `bold`  | Used when Clink displays text or prompts such as a pager's `--More?--` prompt.
 `color.message`              | `default` | The color for the message area (e.g. the search prompt message, digit argument prompt message, etc).
 `color.modmark`              |         | Used when Clink displays the `*` mark on modified history lines when Readline's `mark-modified-lines` variable and Clink's `color.input` setting are both set.
 Falls back to `color.input` if not set.
+`color.prompt`               |         | When set, this is used as the default color for the prompt.
+But it's overridden by any colors set by <a href="#customisingtheprompt">Customising The Prompt</a>.
 <a name="color_readonly"/>`color.readonly` | | Used when Clink displays file completions with the "readonly" attribute.
 `doskey.enhanced`            | True    | Enhanced Doskey adds the expansion of macros that follow `\|` and `&` command separators and respects quotes around words when parsing `$1`..`$9` tags.
 Note that these features do not apply to Doskey use in Batch files.
 `exec.cwd`                   | True    | When matching executables as the first word (`exec.enable`), include executables in the current directory.
 (This is implicit if the word being completed is a relative path).